Xiaofei-it/Shelly/README.md

 actions.
 And the number of the objects contained in an output group may be different from the number of the objects contained in an input group.

+#### Types

+The "type of the input" is the Java type of elements in the input group.

+The "type of the output" is the Java type of elements in the output group.

 #### Data flow

 Once invoked, a Domino performs a sequence of actions.